 Stack Angelite bracelets on your wrist when you are going into a chaotic situation.

 Use Angelite tumbled stones as worry stones to relieve stress and anxiety.

-Have your partner carry a similar piece of Angelite to connect yourselves telepathically, especially effective when you both program the crystal for the same purpose.
+Have your partner carry a similar piece of Angelite to connect yourselves telepathically.
+It's especially effective when you both program the crystal for the same purpose.

 Top 3 Favorite Angelite Stones

-By now you know that Angelite is highly focused on the Throat Chakra.
+Angelite is highly focused on the Throat chakra.
 Its genuine blue colors vibrate with this communication center right at the throat.
-However, it can also be used at the Third Eye Chakra for intuition, meditation and patience.
-At the Crown Chakra it helps to make that strong connection with the metaphysical world.
+However, it can also be used at the Third Eye chakra for intuition, meditation, and patience.
+At the Crown chakra, it helps to make that strong connection with the metaphysical world.

-Some people swear by Angelite in opening their Soul Star Chakra, which lies a few inches above the Crown.
-This is for those who are going up real high in advanced spiritual work.
+Some people swear by Angelite in opening their Soul Star chakra, which lies a few inches above the Crown.
+This is beneficial for those people who are going up real high in advanced spiritual work.